Sources of Financial Aid

 Types of Federal and Private Loans

 - Federal Stafford loans are made available to university students to help pay for the cost of education.
-Federal Stafford loans are offered to graduate and undergraduate students at a fixed low interest rate.
 Students must be enrolled at least half time to be eligible.
 Students are eligible to receive Stafford loans regardless of credit history.
 As of 2012, only unsubsidized loans are available to graduate students.
-Repayment begins six months after the student leaves school of falls below half-time status.
-For the 2013-2014 academic year, unsubsidized Stafford loans are offered at a fixed 5.41% interest rate.
+Repayment begins six months after the student leaves school or falls below half-time status.
+For the 2014-2015 academic year, unsubsidized Stafford loans are offered at a fixed 5.41% interest rate.

 - Unsubsidized Stafford Loan—Interest accrues while the student is in school.
 Not based upon need.

 - Graduate Plus loans are available to graduate students to help pay for the cost of education.
-Federal Grad Plus Loans are funded by private lenders, including banks and credit unions.
 The federal government sets the interest rate, limits fees, and sets minimum deferment options for federal Grad Plus loans.
-However, many lenders offer benefits to borrowers beyond the minimum requirements set by the government.
-We encourage you to carefully review your options before choosing a lender.
-For the 2013-2014 academic year, Grad Plus is offered at a fixed 6.41% interest rate.
+For the 2014-2015 academic year, Grad Plus is offered at a fixed 6.41% interest rate.
 This loan is available to students who need to borrow more than the maximum unsubsidized loan amounts to meet their education costs.
 A credit check will be performed during the application process.
 If you are approved, you must complete a new Master Promissory Note.